-- the maintenance of existing corporate systems - the provision of emergency response communications systems - the multi-agency resilience arrangements made by the Kent Resilience Forum - the Resilient Communications plan.
+- The maintenance of existing corporate systems. - The provision of emergency response communications systems. - The multi-agency resilience arrangements made by the Kent Resilience Forum. - The Resilient Communications plan.

 Raynet, the Radio Amateurs' Emergency Network, is a voluntary group that provides radio communications.
-Additionally, they can provide high speed satellite based wifi and data networking.
-If required, they will be activated by the KRT / KCC Duty Emergency Planning Officer.
+Additionally, they can provide high speed satellite-based Wi-Fi and data networking.
+If required, they will be activated by the KRT / KCC Duty Emergency Planning Officer - RAYNET-UK | Main Website - Home page.